Stevie-Ray/hangtime-climbing-boards/README.md

 - TypeScript type definitions and interfaces
 - Data model specifications for the application

+The `/models` directory contains:

+- Client models for API interactions and data handling
+- Data transformation and validation models

 ## Automation

 This repository uses GitHub Actions to: